 Best entry for Thematic Mapping

 James Cheshire receives the John C. Bartholomew Award for 2017 from Jim Irvine of HarperCollins

 Ordnance Survey Award

 For excellence in the application of Ordnance Survey data

 To encourage excellence in cartographic design and the innovative and exciting use of Ordnance Survey data.
 This award comprises a trophy and a certificate, and is run with the support of Ordnance Survey.

 Ross McDonald of Angus Council receives the OS OpenData Award for 2016 on behalf of Heikki Vesanto from Paul Naylor of Ordnance Survey

 The Henry Johns Award

 For the most outstanding article published in The Cartographic Journal (awarded each Volume)

 Presented to the author(s) of the most outstanding article published in The Cartographic Journal during the year as judged by the Editorial Board.
 The Henry Johns Award comprises a cash prize and a certificate, and is run with the support of Lovell Johns.

 Martin Davis, Editorial Assistant of The Cartographic Journal, receives the Henry Johns Award for 2016 on behalf of Jérémie Ory, Sidonie Christophe, Sara Fabrikant and Bénédicte Bucher from Louisa Keyworth of Lovell Johns

 The Esri UK New Mapmaker Award

-Open to those who have been engaged in the creation of maps at both GCSE and A-Level.
+Open to those people who have been engaged in the creation of maps at both GCSE and A-Level.
 International entries are welcomed from students of the same age group (14-18yrs old), entries should demonstrate the use Geographical Information Systems (GIS) or web-mapping to view, analyse and interpret places and data.
 The Esri UK New Mapmaker Award comprises a £200 prize, a certificate and membership of BCS for one year, and is run with the support of Esri UK.